dossgollin-lab/climate-data/README.md

-# NEXRAD-xarray
+# Doss-Gollin Lab Climate Data Repository

 This is a **work in progress**!
 Use this software **with caution**!
-If you find it helpful please consider using the `Issues` tab to identify problems or suggest improvements (there are already several things there).
+If you find it helpful please consider using the `Issues` tab to identify problems or suggest improvements (there are already several things there)!

 ## Overview

+This repository contains code needed to access weather and climate data commonly re-used in the Doss-Gollin lab.
+None of the actual data is contained in this repository!
+Instead, it is downloaded from various external sources and then stored on the Rice Research Data Facility.
+Use of this facility is not free, so we should only store the datasets that we expect to use frequently.
+If you have questions, contact James.

+All data is stored as NetCDF4 files for easy use with the user-friendly, accessible, and standard [Pangeo](https://pangeo.io/) ecosystem.

+## Accessing the data

+You don't need to use the codes in this repository to access the data.
+The data is stored on James's RDF account.
+See the lab manual on Notion for details of accessing the data.

+### Datasets included

-The NOAA NEXRAD radar precipitation data is very useful for many hydrological applications, but it's stored in a confusing structure on a server hosted by Iowa State.
+**The NOAA NEXRAD radar precipitation data** is very useful for many hydrological applications, but it's stored in a confusing structure on a server hosted by Iowa State.
 This makes it hard to use with the user-friendly, accessible, and standard [Pangeo](https://pangeo.io/) ecosystem.

-### About: data variables

 We use the `MultiSensor_QPE_01H_Pass2` dataset when available and the `GaugeCorr_QPE_01H` for earlier periods.
 See [docs](./doc/) for more information.
 The basic steps of the analysis are

 1. Download the `.grib2.gz` file from the Iowa State repository